bigeasy/prolific/prolific.udp/README.md

 ## Prolific UDP

-A UDP sender implementation for the Prolific logging framework.
+A UDP logger for the Prolific logging framework.